harrysentonbury/quarter-dead-synth/README.md

 I called it quarter dead because that was the first tune that popped out of my fingers after I tapped a key and heard the first note.
 It uses simpleaudio, its a fantastic package, I just discovered it.
-I am pretty sure you need at least python 3.7 to use it.
+I am pretty sure you need at least python 3.7 to use it (officially supported).
 Also numpy, and tkinter for the GUI.
 The quarter-dead-synth has detune functionality, Switch between two octaves.
 Adjustable FM modifying ramp intensity.
 There is a delay slider to delay the left channel but, -there is a surprise!